sabiq-khan/create-vm/README.md

 Note that when creating VMs on remote hosts where `libvirtd` is listening on a TCP socket:
 - The `host.connection` field in the YAML file should be set to `qemu+tcp://<dns-name>:<libvirtd-port>/system`
 - The `os.diskImage` field should point to a Debian installer URL instead of a local `.iso` file, e.g. https://deb.debian.org/debian/dists/bookworm/main/installer-amd64/
 - The script will use Docker to create an nginx web server hosting the preseed file on port 8080 so that the VM can access the preseed file.
+- Ensure that the VM will have connectivity to the web server so it can access the preseed file.